antimatterhorn/yggdrasil/docs/source/core_concepts.rst

 to be passed as a constructor argument to keep track of which state vectors the physics package is intended to evolve.

+When a Field is assigned to a NodeList, it can be accessed from within Python as an attribute on that NodeList, e.g.
+``myNodeList.density`` which returns a Pythonic list of the Field's type, in this case Python floats.
+However, this requires that the Field has been assigned to the ``Nodelist`` first, either via the construction of a Physics package that creates it (and enrolls it) or manually from within the Python runscript via ``myNodeList.insertFieldDouble("density")``.

 .. note::
     Yggdrasil does not assume any specific Fields (except ``id``) are necessary without a physics package first creating that Field and then assigning it to the ``Nodelist``.
 If you try to access a Field called ``density`` inside